Soba Noodle Soup

 • Fiber: 3 g

-• Sodium: 700–900 mg (from broth + tamari)
+• Sodium: 700–900 mg (varies with broth used)

 • Vitamin A: ~7000 IU (carrot + greens)